-Head straight for the beach.
+Head straight for the beach after your easy flight to paradise.
 Then fling yourself into the hotel pool.
 Gorge on cured ham and local cheeses, then take a siesta and head into town for shopping.
 Days fly by on the island of Menorca, especially when you’re there with your squad.

 The British left their mark on Menorca in the most British way possible – with booze.
 This gin factory generously gives away samples of all their flavored liquors, from rose and chocolate to mint and coffee.
 The best is the classic, though – a juniper scented gin that actually goes great with lemonade.
 Buy a bottle and make your ‘pomadas’ back at the hotel – simply local gin, lemonade and ice!

 Kick off embracing the island vibe with a toast to the good life at this lounge and nightclub.
 You literally walk through a maze of caves to reach the bar and perfect Mediterranean view.
 During the day before sunset the crowds are fairly tame for a casual cocktail, but the huge DJ stage and lighting system makes me think things really heat up after dark.

 Boat ride from Mahón

 Nothing like seeing the shore of the island from the sea.
 A catamaran tour is the ideal way to get a little bit of sun and a lay of the land.
 The highlight was the underwater viewing areas to spot fish below – we saw a barracuda!

 It’s all about the ambiance at this vineyard and winery in Menorca.
 The wine and food isn’t half bad either!
 Go as sunset to see rays to pop through the leafy grape vines and snag the best table outside on the veranda.
 The sparkling rose was our favorite variety – light and easy to drink with the local cheeses.